fleetdm/fleet/handbook/company/why-this-way.md

 ## Why make work visible?

-Work is tracked in GitHub issues.
+Work is tracked in [GitHub issues](https://github.com/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+).

-Every department maintains its own dedicated [handbook page](https://fleetdm.com/handbook) which is kept up to date with accurate, current information, including the group's [kanban board](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible), Slack channels, and recurring tasks ("rituals").
-Changes are always approved by the [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) before they become real.

-Fleet organizes work into team-based kanban boards.
+Every department organizes their work into [team-based kanban boards](https://app.zenhub.com/workspaces/-g-business-operations-63f3dc3cc931f6247fcf55a9/board?sprints=none).
 This provides a consistent framework for how every team works, plans, and requests things from each other.

 1. **Intake:** Give people from anywhere in the world the ability to [request something](https://github.com/fleetdm/confidential/issues/new/choose) from a particular team.
 2. **Planning:** Give the team's manager and other team members a way to plan the next three-week iteration of what the team is working on.
-Provide a world (the kanban board) where the team has clarity, and the appropriate DRI can confidently [prioritize and plan changes](https://fleetdm.com/handbook/company/development-groups#planned-and-unplanned-changes) with enough context to make the right decisions.
+Provide a world (the kanban board) where the team has clarity, and the appropriate [DRI](https://fleetdm.com/handbook/company#why-direct-responsibility) can confidently [prioritize and plan changes](https://fleetdm.com/handbook/company/development-groups#planned-and-unplanned-changes) with enough context to make the right decisions.
 3. **Shared to-do list:** What should I work on next?
 Who needs help?
 What important work is blocked?
 Is that bug fix merged yet?
 When will it be released?
 When will that new feature ship?
 What did I do yesterday?

 ## Why agile?